Tony118g/doctor-diary/README.md

 ### User Stories

+NB - This app is intended to be used by an employee at a small medical practice.
+The idea is that the user will manage appointments based on requests from patients.
+An example is the case in which a patient phones the practice to either book or cancel an appointment and the user requests information from the patient to use in order to do so.

 As a user, I want to be able to:
 * view informational content on how to properly use the program.
 * book a new appointment with valid details.